Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 ## Why Service Cloud Voice?

-* First Salesforce attempt to unify Voice and all other Digital Channels!
+* Salesforce first attempt to unify Voice and all other Digital Channels as a Product
 * Boost Agent Productivity with Intelligence (Einstein)
 * Deliver Single pane of view Omni-Channel Visibility to Supervisors